idriss-crypto/ts-library/readme.md

 * input (string) - e-mail address or phone number
 * options (ResolveOptions object) - optional parameters
   * coin (string) - for example "ETH"
+    * currently supported coins: ETH, BNB, USDC, USDT, ELA, BTC, SOL and one ERC20 wildcard
   * network (string) - for example "evm"
+    * currently supported network types: evm (for evm compatible addresses), btc and sol
+* supported networks and coins are not exhaustive.
+Any  wishes regarding supported combinations?
+Please send them to idrisssystem@gmail.com

 Returns:
-Promise, that resolves to dictionary (object), in which keys are names of typess of addresses, and values are these addresses (see example).
+Promise, that resolves to dictionary (object), in which keys are names addresses, and values are these addresses (see example).
 In case nothing was found, promise will resolve to empty object.
+If unknown network or coin (or combination) was provided, error returns.
+Example: "message": "Network not found."